gabes135/gabes135.github.io/_posts/2025-08-01-win_projector.md

 P(\text{A beats B}) = \frac{\text{W}\%_{\rm A}}{\text{W}\%_{\rm A} + \text{W}\%_{\rm B}},
 $$

 where our classifier would then assign a win to Team A if $$P(\text{A beats B}) > 0.5$$.
-We expect that a teams season-to-date win percentage will need time to stabilize, so I will predict matchups only after each team has played 10 games (chosen somewhat arbitrarily here, but explored in more detatil below).
+We expect that a teams season-to-date win percentage will need time to stabilize, so I will predict matchups only after each team has played 10 games (chosen somewhat arbitrarily here, but explored in more detail below).

 <figure class="framed-figure">
   <img src="/assets/win_projector/simple.png" alt="season_four" />
   <figcaption>Bradley-Terry model based on season-to-date win percentage.</figcaption>
 </figure>

 This simple win model has an overall accuracy of 65%, already not so bad.
-The loss has been reduced slightly, but can certainly be improved further with stronger feature engineering and a more complex model architecture.
+The loss has been reduced slightly but can certainly be improved further with stronger feature engineering and a more complex model architecture.

 ## Four Factor - Running Average
 [Dean Oliver](http://www.basketballonpaper.com/), one of the pioneers of basketball analytics, developed the "four factors" as a simple and powerful method to predict basketball success.
 The four factors aim to isolate the most impactful contributors to winning: shooting, turnovers, rebounding, and free throws.
 They can be broken down into eight stats, four for offense and four for defense: